 When a motorcyclist is involved in an accident with a passenger vehicle, there are many different types of damages and injuries which may occur.
 Of course, the potential of injury to the rider is much more prevalent than injuries to the occupants of passenger vehicles, while these injuries may still occur.

-The car accident attorneys at The Tapella & Eberspacher Law Firm have proudly represented auto accident injury victims for several years and have litigated countless car vs. motorcycle accidents.
+The motorcycle accident attorneys at The Tapella & Eberspacher Law Firm have proudly represented injured victims of motorcycle crashes for several years and have litigated countless car vs. motorcycle accidents.
 We believe that when a negligent driver inflicts harm on an innocent individual, the negligent driver must be held accountable for their actions and pay for all losses and damages they have caused.

 For more information, complete the Free Case Evaluation form to the right or call us at (855) 522-5291.

-Statistically speaking, 11 percent of all motorcar accidents involve a motorbike; therefore there are many different causes of these sorts of accidents.
-These accidents may be caused by either the driver of the motorcar or the negligent behavior of the rider operating the motorbike.
+Statistically speaking, 11% of all car accidents involve a motorcycle, and there are many different causes of these sorts of accidents.
+These accidents may be caused by either the driver of the car or the negligent behavior of the rider operating the bike.
 Of course, it is the responsibility of all drivers to share the roadways with one another.

 - Adverse road conditions